dshil/blog/content/blog/gitwin.md

 ### NTFS or EXT4

-I am not an expert in the file system domain and can't properly explain why there is zero problems with Git working on EXT4 and there is a huge performance degradation on NTFS.
+I am not an expert in the file system domain and can't properly explain why there are zero problems with Git on EXT4 file system and there is a huge performance degradation on NTFS.
 It doesn't mean that NTFS is worse than EXT4 because it depends on the operations and environments.
 I have problems with Git using Cygwin but probably it is not a case.
 If you are curious about benchmarking different FS, the following links may be a good starting point:

 * [Why does Windows still use NTFS?
 Why not ext4?](https://www.quora.com/Why-does-Windows-still-use-NTFS-Why-not-ext4-the-file-system-for-Linux-since-it-actively-prevents-disk-fragmentation)
 * [Linux 4.7 - Btrfs vs. EXT4 vs. F2FS vs. XFS vs. NTFS Benchmarks](https://www.phoronix.com/scan.php?page=news_item&px=Linux-4.7-FS-5-Way)